marcuswhybrow/django-lineage/README.md

 Django Lineage
 ==============

 Which navigation element is "active" in a template?
-Lineage determines a navigation elements state by inspecting the page URL:
+Lineage determines a navigation element's state by inspecting the page URL:

     {% load lineage %}